 • David cuts his long hair so that he more closely resembles the Walter android.
 If at that point the entire audience didn’t know how the film was going to end I’d be very surprised.

-• We learn David murdered and experimented on Elizabeth Shaw which is on par with the stupid decision to kill off Newt in Alien3.
+• We learn David murdered and experimented on Elizabeth Shaw between movies, which is on par with the stupid decision to kill off Newt in Alien3.

 • Ricks and Upworth are killed while naked in the shower because this film didn’t already resemble a slasher film enough.

-• We get a flashback tease of what the Engineers are all about but then David kills them all before we learn anything.
+• We get a flashback tease of what the Engineers are all about, but then David kills them all before we actually learn anything new.

 Final Note: Do you think they will rename the first two movies in the franchise Alien: Nostromo and Alien: Sulaco?